yasanthak/music-festival-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

+## Run Node Server

+Run `npm run start:server` for a Node server.
+Navigate to `http://localhost:3000/api/v1/festivals` to fetch api results.
+I had to implement this since I'm unable to retrieve data using Swagger API .

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.